CityOfLosAngeles/ShakeAlertLA-Colworx-ATT/README.md

 </event_message>
 ```

-* Backend Java code process the message and checks for intersection using polygons from contour data set.
+* When a message is received, backend Java code processes the message and checks for an intersection point using polygons from the contour data set.
+An intersection point is a place in the geography of the Los Angeles area in which at least one potential device exists.

-#### Polygon Intersection with the Grid
+#### Polygon intersection with the grid

-* Polygons are used to get the Intersection points
+* Polygons are used to get the intersection points.
+An example of a polygon and intersection point is:

-* Polygon and Intersection Example
 ```xml
 <polygon number="8">38.8550,-122.7722 38.8491,-122.7541 38.8350,-122.7466 38.8209,-122.7541 38.8150,-122.7722 38.8209,-122.7903 38.8350,-122.7978 38.8491,-122.7903 38.8550,-122.7722</polygon>
 ```
 ![Intersection Image](http://ftp2.colworx.com/partner/LA/Screen%20Shot%202020-06-26%20at%209.07.40%20PM.png)

-#### Campaign for sending Push Notification
+#### Campaign for sending push notifications

-* A push campaign is created for each MMI grids having value greater than or equal to 3.
+* A push campaign is created for each grid in which an event has an MMI value greater than or equal to 3 AND a magnitude greater than or equal to 4.5 at a location in the L.A. geography.

 ## Setting up local development environment
 Before you start, ensure you have the following installed: